Understanding Your Payouts & Tax Responsibilities in Mexico

 What is an RFC and how do I obtain it?

+Having an RFC allows you to issue official invoices (facturas), deduct expenses legally, and stay in good standing with the SAT.
+It’s essential for anyone receiving rental income in Mexico.
 The first step to pay taxes and meet your tax obligations is to obtain your tax ID known as the Federal Taxpayers Registry (RFC) with the Tax Administration Service (SAT).

 1. Get Residency